🔼The name Annas: Summary

 🔼Annas in history

-Judea had been occupied by the Roman army since Pompey overran the Hasmonean kingdom in 63 BC.
+The land of Judea had been occupied by the Roman army since Pompey overran the Hasmonean kingdom in 63 BC.
 Pompey had heard all about the temple in Judea, and how it played a central role in the goings on in Judea and decided to have a look for himself.
 What normally only the high priest was allowed to do, namely enter the Holy of Holies, Pompey did, but much to his surprise, he found no effigy to heist.
 But, as a Roman, he was very much aware of how religion is crucial to controlling the masses, and he reinstated Hyrcanus II as high priest.
 Take a moment to let that sink in for a bit: the general who, together with Julius Caesar, destroyed global republicanism and democracy and plunged the world into tyranny and intellectual darkness for 1,500 years, saw fit to install the high priest of the Most High God.
-And that had a very particular reason

-Hyrcanus II was a Pharisee and his bitter rival, the incumbent high priest Aristobulus II was a Sadducee, which was quite relevant to Pompey.
 Pharisaism, which believed in angels and resurrection, was far more on a par with Roman theology than Sadduceeism, which didn't.
 Roman theology didn't really have the angel but the somewhat similar genius and daemon, and belief in resurrection as general concept was expressed in the stories such as that of Dionysus, and ultimately needed to explain the empire as resulting from the deceased republic.
-Pompey's intervention not only secured Roman dominance in matters of state and religion, it also made Judea as docile as possible (which ultimately wasn't very) by making Pharisaic theology dominant in Judaism.
+Roman intervention not only secured Roman dominance in matters of state and religion, it also made Judea as docile as possible (which ultimately wasn't very) by making Pharisaic theology dominant in Judaism.
 Without a doubt, this also helped form Christianity's most defining concerns and expressions.

 In 6 AD, Judea became a Roman province and Annas was the first high priest in Judea as a Roman province.
 He was then an impressionable 26 years old and was inaugurated by Quirinius (Luke 2:22), who made sure that he too was a proper Pharisee.
 Roman Judea was substantially larger than Israel had been.
 Its eastern border stretched into modern day Jordan, and even encompassed Damascus, which explains how Saul (later Paul) was justified to go there and arrest Christians, which in turn clearly demonstrates that Saul and his fellow Pharisees were for all practical purposes working for the Roman government.
 The Romans of course egged them on because they went and arrested all kinds of trouble-makers and non-compliers for them (while the actual reason didn't interest them).

 A Yahwist high priest would stay in office until his death (Numbers 35:25-28) but a Roman Jewish high priest had nothing to do with Yahwism, and could be deposed and replaced.
-That happened to Annas in 15 AD, around the time that Jesus baffled the Jerusalem jet set with His inquiries (which is no cute coincidence, in case you were wondering; Luke 2:41-50).
+That happened to Annas in 15 AD, around the time that Jesus baffled the Jerusalem jet set with his inquiries (which is no cute coincidence, in case you were wondering; Luke 2:41-50).
 Annas was conveniently replaced by his son Eleazar (fully called Eleazar ben Ananus or ben Ananias), who in turn was replaced by Annas' son in law Caiaphas (fully: Joseph ben Caiaphas) in 18 AD.
 The clan of Annas supplied high priests almost until the temple was destroyed in 70 AD and the whole charade was no longer necessary.
-The last of them, variously called Hanan, Ananus, or Ananias, was according to Josephus a righteous man with love for liberty and democracy, but then, to Josephus that was probably the same as being an upright Roman citizen, loyal to Caesar and Roman imperialism.
+The last of them, variously called Hanan, Ananus, or Ananias, was according to Josephus a righteous man with love for liberty and democracy, but then, to Josephus that was probably the same as being an upright Roman citizen, loyal to Caesar and Roman imperialism (read for more on Josephus our article on Dalmanutha).

-This last of the Annan high priests had James the Just, brother of Jesus Christ, stoned to death, and was therefore deposed (because the Jews could not execute anyone).
+This last of the Annan high priests had James, brother of Jesus Christ, stoned to death, and was therefore deposed (because the Jews could not execute anyone).
 He himself was killed in 68 AD, when he spear-headed a compliment of Jews against a Zealot-Edomite coalition.
 He was replaced by a man named Jesus ben Damneus.

 🔼Etymology of the name Annas